digiwage/vps/README.md

 8 - Now you can activate the digiwage masternode(s) by running: /usr/local/bin/activate_masternodes_digiwage
 9 - This will install the daemons as ubuntu services so you can stop/restart them easily any time by running: systemctl restart digiwage_n1 (where n1 is the MN number you want to restart)
 10 - To interact with the digiwage cli, you must always specify the config file so e.g. to check the status of the masternode run:/usr/local/bin/digiwage-cli -conf=/etc/masternodes/digiwage_n1.conf masternode status
+Tips: the wallet and data are stored in /var/lib/masternodes/digiwageN/ where n is the masternode number (1,2, 3...).
+You will find debug.log here.

 Digiwage Donation address for damiensgit: